andyalex87/sbol-test/README.md

 # sbol-test

-sbol-test is a community maintained Jupyter Docker Stack image
+sbol-test is a Jupyter Docker Image stack designed for tutorials